sweeti23800/Projectchallengekite/README.md

+SPOTIFY CLONE USING HTML, CSS, BOOTSTRAP, FEATURES AND MDN.

-SIMON SAYS GAME USING JAVASCRIPT
+SIMON SAYS GAME USING JAVASCRIPT.
-This template provides a minimal setup to get css working in Vite with HMR and some ESLint rules.

-Currently.